-This conflict is not only with is not merely with the system around me ,my family, my culture but, it was within me.
-My constant struggle inner struggle raised multiple questions within ,demanded more clarity ,challenged my abilities ,put forwarded my limitations ,realized my strength .My clear urge for the change and the comfort I eventually visualized ,is humbly expressed in my fistful of words.
+This conflict is not only with the system around me ,my family, my culture but, it was within me.
+My constant inner struggle raised multiple questions within ,demanded more clarity ,challenged my abilities ,put forwarded my limitations ,realized my strength .My clear urge for the change and the comfort I eventually visualized ,is humbly expressed in my fistful of words.

-Most of the times overlook or ignore the habitual expressions of patriarchal traits.
+Most of the times, people overlooked or ignored the habitual expressions of patriarchal traits.
 But, it concluded in more conflict.
-I feel terribly sad about the people who are lost in their “gentlemen closet” and who miserably fail to realize the human subtleties and eventually losing access to the normal, simple and beautiful life .In a way , I tried to explore the humanness in those lost souls as Poet Vemana rightly said, “Punya purusha “among men is always different!
+I feel terribly sad about the people who are lost in their “gentlemen closet” and who miserably fail to realize the human subtleties and eventually losing access to the normal, simple and beautiful life .In a way , I tried to explore the humanness in those lost souls .As Poet Vemana rightly said, “Punya purusha “among men is always different!

 I have observed the popular confusion in the acceptance of my simultaneous existence as a writer and a woman .This confusion may be rooted in the blurred definition of the subjectivity of the writer and the objectivity of the writing .